We Completely Misunderstood Multi-sensory Instruction...

 We were pretty sure that we needed to be engaging all the senses.
 We had the sand trays and the shaving cream.
 We had our students forming letters out of play-doh.

 We thought that we were crushing the multisensory thing.
-We were wrong.

 We want to let you in on the secret that changed our lives as interventionists.
 Multisensory instruction IS a critical piece of a lesson, but it doesn’t have to be as extensive and over-the-top (and messy, quite frankly) as we all thought.